 I particularly like the fact that RealTime hosts two different types of playoff leagues: the Playoff Challenge and a $50,000 PostSeason Shootout.
 These leagues are a fun way to extend your season if you didn’t advance to the playoffs in a standard league.

-Although they do manage some leagues on their proprietary software, Data Force hosts most of their leagues on MyFantasyLeague.com.
-This facilitates standard, flex, super-flex, keeper, dynasty, and salary cap leagues of various sizes.
+While they do host a few leagues on MyFantasyLeague.com, the majority of their leagues run on their proprietary platform.
+They support standard, flex, super-flex, keeper, dynasty, and salary cap leagues of various sizes.
 Buy-ins range from $20 to $1000.

 Fuzzy’s Fantasy Football is a simple site with generous payouts